Koenman5534/simple-statistics/README.md

 # Development

 The development of this webapplication started out as a small project on my internship.
 I am still learning to program, but love to do it.
-Every time i learned something new in this projected i implemented it right away.
+Every time i learned something new in this project i implemented it right away.
 Prepared statements for example.
+I'll continue to improve myself and learn new tricks everyday.

 #what is used?